Adedayo1900/PetCare/README.md

 DATA SOURCE: This data was featured on DataCamp associate data analyst exam.

 # Analysis

+  # Tools used for this project
+Python libraries such as
+- pandas
+- seaborn
+- matplotlib

   # Importing of Data and viewing its data type.
 To begin analysis, This data was imported and a subset of the data was viewed to give an insight into its records.
 This was done using the python code below.